sleepycat/cloudbuild-status-reporter/README.md

-# Reporter
+# cloudbuild-status-reporter

 Integration between Cloudbuild and Github is currently very simplistic.
+If you have a single `cloudbuild.yaml` file in your project root, life is good for you.

+For those with a monorepo setup, creating a cloudbuild trigger pointing at cloudbuild.yaml files in subfolders means your builds will be triggered as expected but their status will never make it back to Github.
+This project solves that problem.

-The goal here is to leverage Cloud Run to provide a monorepo friendly integration where the status of multiple builds are communicated back to github from CloudBuild.
+cloudbuild-status-reporter is a container meant to be used with Cloud Run to communicate the status of multiple builds back to Github.

 ## Getting it working

 Enabling the Cloudbuild API for your project will automatically create a cloud-builds topic.

-Next, you need to ensure that pubsub has permission to invoke your Cloud Run container:
+Next, you need to ensure that pubsub has permission to invoke your Cloud Run
+container:

 ```sh
 gcloud projects add-iam-policy-binding [PROJECT-ID] \
  --member=serviceAccount:service-[PROJECT-NUMBER]@gcp-sa-pubsub.iam.gserviceaccount.com \